MaggGomes/flask/esof/docs/assignment5.md

 Flask uses a function of Github named [issues tracker](https://github.com/pallets/flask/issues) where the community can propose new features to be added, as well as post bug fixes requests.
 So we decided to look for a feature there.

-After some discussion beetween the members of the group we decide to do the feature marked as issue[#1286](https://github.com/pallets/flask/issues/1286).
+After some discussion beetween the members of the group it was decided to do the feature marked as issue [#1286](https://github.com/pallets/flask/issues/1286).

-This feature has been choosen because it is very important since non-ASCII encode, in particular uft-8, is becoming a more used encoding than ASCII.
-As you can see in the graphic bellow the percentage of usage of ASCII encode is very small, around 0,1%.
+This feature has been choosen because it is important since non-ASCII encode, in particular uft-8, is becoming a more used encoding than ASCII.
+As the graphic bellow shows the percentage of usage of ASCII encode is very small, around 0,1%.

 Graph representing the usage of character encodings for websites <sup>1</sup>